Fury in the Slaughterhouse: History

 On 10, 11 and 12 March 2017, the band celebrated their 30th anniversary with three reunion concerts in the TUI-Arena in Hanover.
-For the first time since the dissolution in 2008, Fury recorded a new song, "30 (It's not easy)", which was presented on 10 March 2017 on Radio ffn and played as the opener at these concerts.
-They also released a new 2 CD best of called 30 - The Ultimate Best Of, which also featured an EP with "30 (It's Not Easy)" and five other new songs.
+For the first time since the dissolution in 2008, Fury recorded a new song, "The Last Order", which was presented on 3 February 2017 on Radio ffn and played as the opener at these concerts.
+They also released a new 2 CD best of called 30 - The Ultimate Best Of, which also featured an EP with "The Last Order" and five other new songs.
 Due to the successful advance sales of these three concerts, the band decided to play more concerts in Germany over the summer of 2017.
 According to the band's website, however, this was not the beginning of a reunion, just a show of respect to the fans.

 They went on to play an acoustic tour in the fall of 2017, which was released as a double live album called Little Big World - Live & Acoustic.
 For this album/tour, they were joined by pedal steel guitarist Martin Huch and cellist Anne De Wolff.
 The band continued their performances at large festivals in the following years, but had to cancel tour dates in spring 2020 due to the COVID-19 pandemic.
 In Hanover that year, however, they played two concerts on the Schützenplatz on 14 and 15 May 2020 in front of around 2000 spectators sitting in their cars as part of the so-called car culture series.

-On 22 October 2020 the officially reunited band announced a new studio album titled NOW, the first in 13 years for release in April 2021.
+On 22 October 2020, the officially reunited band announced a new studio album titled Now, the first in 13 years for release in April 2021.
 All of the band's studio albums are now available in the US, as the result of the band changing record labels to Starwatch.
-NOW was released on 23 April 2021, and was followed up by another album, "HOPE," released in July 2023, which debuted on the German charts as the band's first #1 album.
+Now was released on 23 April 2021, and was followed up by another album, "Hope," released on 28 July 2023, which debuted on the German charts as the band's first #1 album.
+On 26 June 2026, the band released their third album since reuniting, titled "Changes".